 As you all know, in the last five years there's only been deterioration in the security environment.
-We've had the Sony hack, where for the first time you had the U.S. president - in this case President Obama - who went in front of public television cameras and accused North Korea for having hacked Sony Entertainment Pictures and subsequently also resulting in several movie theaters in the U.S. pulling a movie that was critical of the North Korean leader.
-That was a significant escalation, I think, in - just when we look back in terms of the history of how states have been using it, because it takes a lot for the president of the most powerful country in the world to go on public television and accuse another country of this type of activity.
+We've had the Sony hack, where for the first time you had the United States President-in this case President Obama-who went in front of public television cameras and accused North Korea for having hacked Sony Entertainment Pictures and subsequently resulting in several movie theaters in the United States pulling a movie that was critical of the North Korean leader.
+That was a significant escalation, I think, when we look back in terms of the history of how states have been using it, because it takes a lot for the president of the most powerful country in the world to go on public television and accuse another country of this type of activity.

 You also have more destructive attacks, actual destruction that took place.
-For example, the Saudi Aramco attack, where you had the malware that was wiping the hard drives of the Saudi Arabian oil company that significantly impacted their operation to the extent that the single company that had been hit with this malware had to purchase and replace its hard drives, and was - had such an impact that the price of the hard drives from anybody else was increasing because of the sudden surge in demand for the hard drives that had to be replaced.
+For example, the Saudi Aramco attack, where you had the malware that was wiping the hard drives of the Saudi Arabian oil company that significantly impacted their operation to the extent that the single company that had been hit with this malware had to purchase and replace its hard drives, and had such an impact that the price of the hard drives from anybody else was increasing because of the sudden surge in demand for the hard drives that had to be replaced.
 So apart from the actual impact, you had secondary effects that took place.

-To mention a couple of others, you know, we see - we are all familiar with Stuxnet, the malware that was found to have infiltrated the Iranian nuclear enrichment facility.
-That was clearly a critical point in time in terms of the state-based use - the state use of these tools, because it showed that hacking is now also being used to target some of the most sensitive and most critical systems for international security and national security.
-Last year the U.S. government unsealed a range of indictments, including one in which the Department of Justice had indicted seven Iranian hackers for having targeted U.S. financial institutions in 2012 and 2013.
-And you had a group of essentially seven people in their mid-20s to late 30s who are - stand accused of having used DDoS attacks and targeting a range of U.S. financial institutions, causing significant economic damage.
+To mention a couple of others-we are all familiar with Stuxnet, the malware that was found to have infiltrated the Iranian nuclear enrichment facility.
+That was clearly a critical point in time in terms of the state use of these tools, because it showed that hacking is now also being used to target some of the most sensitive and most critical systems for international security and national security.
+Last year the U.S. Government unsealed a range of indictments, including one in which the Department of Justice had indicted seven Iranian hackers for having targeted U.S. financial institutions in 2012 and 2013.
+And you had a group of essentially seven people in their mid-20s to late 30s who stand accused of having used DDoS attacks and targeting a range of U.S. financial institutions, causing significant economic damage.